If you buy something through our retail links, we might earn an affiliate commission or all sales amount.

 ” meaning “the best.

-It is said to have originated from Shiro Kameda’s YouTube channel, where he used it while posing for a picture.
+It is said to have originated when Shiro Kameda used it while posing on his YouTube channel, and is often used on social networking sites as a hashtag.
 The tag is often used on social networking sites as a hashtag, such as “This ramen is 3150,” or “The ramen I had for lunch today was delicious #3150.
 In real life, there are rare people who use the hashtag in a style that is faithful to the original while striking the same pose as Shiro Kameda himself, but most people do not go that far and use it in a lighthearted manner.

-A similar word is “397 (Thank you)” in the sense that the reading is expressed by a series of numbers.
+A similar word is “397 (Thank you na)” in the sense that the reading is expressed by a series of numbers.

 Ataka

-The phrase originated as a classic “tskkomi” phrase used by the popular comedy duo ” Mitorizu ” (see the picture).
-Although the phrase was originally popular, it is said to have become even more prevalent among the public due to the active use of the phrase by the seventh generation of comedians, such as EXIT.
+Originates from the classic “tskkomi” phrase used by the popular comedy duo ” Mitorizu “.
+Although the phrase was originally popular, it is said to have become even more prevalent among the public due to the active use of the phrase by the seventh generation of comedians such as EXIT.

 3/6GO TO NEXT PAGE